AnnaC17/twobody-int-methods/README.md

-### Euler &amp; Runge-Kutta (4th Order) Methods

-Euler &amp; Runge-Kutta integration methods in Python for a two body system
+Contains three integrator methods for a two body system